Mona Lena Krook

 Mona Lena Krook is an American political scientist.
 She is a Professor of Political Science at Rutgers University, where she is also the Chair of the Women and Politics Ph.D.
 Program.
 She studies the political representation of women, particularly gender quotas in governments and the phenomenon of violence against women in politics.

 Education and early work

-Krook attended Columbia University, where she obtained a BA in political science in 1997.
+Krook attended Columbia College, where she obtained a BA in political science in 1997.
 From 1997 to 1998, she was a Fulbright Fellow at the University of Helsinki.
-Krook then returned to Columbia University, where she earned an MPhil in 1999, and a Certificate in Western European Studies and one in Feminist Scholarship in 2001.
-She graduated from Columbia University with a PhD in 2005, with a dissertation entitled Politicizing Representation: Campaigns for Candidate Gender Quotas Worldwide.
-While she was a student, Krook had temporary affiliations with the Autonomous University of Madrid, the University of Oslo, and the University of Stockholm.
+Krook then returned to Columbia, where she earned an MPhil in 1999, and a Certificate in Western European Studies and one in Feminist Scholarship in 2001.
+She graduated from Columbia Graduate School of Arts and Sciences with a PhD in 2005, with a dissertation entitled Politicizing Representation: Campaigns for Candidate Gender Quotas Worldwide.
+While she was a student, Krook had temporary affiliations with the Autonomous University of Madrid, the University of Oslo, and the Stockholm University.